Pepper Companion Plants For Bigger, Better Harvests

 Table of Contents

-There are so many wonderful pepper companion plants you can add to your garden.
+You can add so many wonderful pepper companion plants to your garden.
 The trick is to understand problems or potential problems before you choose which plant will be best for your pepper beds.

 Alyssums

 Alyssums make great companion plants for peppers.
 The tiny flowering plant will help cover and shade the ground, preventing weeds from growing.
-Alyssum will also help keep the soil cool and moist.
+Alyssum will also help keep the soil cool and moist and help with water retention.

 Alyssum flowers attract beneficial insects like predatory wasps and pirate bugs, which will feed ravenously on aphids.
 The low ground cover growth will also provide helpful spiders and ground beetles shelter.